stavroskasidis/stavroskasidis.github.io/_posts/2019-08-01-blazor-simple-state-management.md

 {% highlight csharp %}
 public partial class CounterState
 {
-    //This is nested inside the CounterState class
+    // This is nested inside the CounterState class
-    //Bonus: We can reuse a generic name like "Manager" because to reference
+    // Bonus: We can reuse a generic name like "Manager" because to reference
     //        this class, you have to do it through the CounterState class:
     //        e.g. var manager = new CounterState.Manager(state);
     public class Manager
     {
         private readonly CounterState state;